mdn/content/files/en-us/web/javascript/reference/global_objects/array/reduceright/index.md

 - `callbackFn`

-  - : Function to execute on each value in the array.
+  - : A function to execute for each element in the array.
+Its return value becomes the value of the `accumulator` parameter on the next invocation of `callbackFn`.
+For the last invocation, the return value becomes the return value of `reduce()`.

     The function is called with the following arguments: